JAY2311111/BLOG-APP/README.md

 #### Blog Management

-- Users can create new blog posts, view all blog posts, and edit/delete their own posts.
+- Users can create new blog posts, view all blog posts, and edit their own posts.
 - Separate section for "My Posts" to display posts created by the logged-in user.

 #### Logout